Government ‘putting more lives at risk’ a year after Channel disaster

 Conservative MP Tim Loughton confronted the home secretary about a “shortage of safe and legal routes” for asylum seekers.

-Ms Braverman struggled to reply when he asked what options, other than a small boat crossing, would be open to a 16-year-old boy fleeing war in Africa and trying to join relatives in the UK.
+Ms Braverman struggled to reply when he asked what options, other than a small-boat crossing, would be open to a 16-year-old boy fleeing war in Africa and trying to join relatives in the UK.

 “If you are able to get to the UK you would be able to put in your application for asylum,” she said.